 Modern-day cupcake hysteria can be intimidating for an amateur baker like myself.
 Picturesque little cupcakes are everywhere: In bakeries, on TV, in cookbooks, online.

 And that’s fine with me because I have a killer recipe up my sleeve: Moist chocolate cupcakes with a sweet and slightly tangy raspberry buttercream frosting.

-Simple.
-Delicious.
 And imperfectly perfect.

-About the Recipe
+About The Recipe

 This foolproof chocolate cake recipe comes from Penzey’s Spices.
 It’s moist, dense, and not overly sweet.
 And did I mention delicious?
 It might become your new go-to chocolate cake recipe.
 It’s even giving my beloved wacky cake a run for its money.
-I used Penzey’s high fat cocoa for this recipe.

-The raspberry buttercream frosting really makes these cupcakes.
+But the raspberry buttercream frosting really makes these cupcakes.
 The frosting recipe calls for a whole pint of fresh raspberries, which adds a sweet tartness.
 If you have extra, this frosting freezes well.

 New to Cheap Recipe Blog?
 Don’t forget to like my Facebook page to stay up-to-date on the latest recipes, giveaways, and happenings!

-2 cups all-purpose flour
+- 2 cups all-purpose flour

-1/2 cup cocoa powder
+- 1/2 cup cocoa powder

-2 teaspoons baking soda
+- 2 teaspoons baking soda

-1 teaspoon salt
+- 1 teaspoon salt

-1/2 cup butter
+- 1/2 cup butter

-2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract

-2 cups sugar
+- 2 cups sugar

-2 cups boiling water
+- 2 cups boiling water

-1 pint raspberries, rinsed and patted dry
+- 1 pint raspberries, rinsed and patted dry

-1/2 cup unsalted butter at room temperature
+- 1/2 cup unsalted butter, at room temperature

-3 to 4 cups powdered sugar
+- 3 to 4 cups powdered sugar

-1 tablespoon milk
+- 1 tablespoon cream

-Pinch of salt
+- Pinch of salt

-Preheat oven to 350F.
+To make cupcakes: Preheat oven to 350F.
 Place cupcake liners in a muffin tin or spray with non-stick cooking spray.

 In a separate bowl, cream together the butter, vanilla, and sugar.
 Add boiling water to butter mixture and stir until mixture is smooth.
 Add eggs and mix well.
 Add dry ingredients to the butter mixture a cup at a time, mixing well after each cup is added.

 Fill muffin cups 2/3 full.
 Bake for approximately 10 to 12 minutes, or until a toothpick inserted into the center comes out clean.

-Start out by pureéing the raspberries in a blender.
+To make raspberry buttercream frosting: Start out by pureéing the raspberries in a blender.
 Pour into a strainer placed over a bowl.
 This will remove most of the raspberry seeds.
 In a large mixing bowl, beat butter, raspberry pureé, and salt with an electric mixer until smooth.
 Add powdered sugar, a cup at a time, and mix well.
 Add a tablespoon or so of milk if necessary.
 Chill until ready to frost cupcakes.